GOTAM672/TextEditor/README.md

 # TextEditor
-Simple text editor gui application written in C with the help of Gtk+.
+Simple text editor gui application written in python with the help of Gtk+.

 # What I Learned